Department of Psychology

 Advising hours may change from week to week, so please refer to the following for the coming week's schedule.

-If you have a question that you think has a straightforward answer, please email us at email@example.com.
+If you have a question that you think has a straightforward answer, please email the undergraduate advisors at firstname.lastname@example.org.
 Otherwise, please visit us during advising hours.

 Psychology Major Handbook